Mahendra of Nepal: Transportation development

 Earlier, Nepalis were compelled to travel via Indian territory while visiting from one district to another district.
 King Mahendra ended this situation by constructing a highway with foreign assistance.
 King Mahendra had initially requested India to build this highway.
 However, when India refused, he sought the help of the Soviet Union.
 India was also attracted after the road from Dhalkebar to Pathalaiya was built by Soviet Union, the Mechi section from Dhalkebar (Jhapa to Janakpur) was constructed by India, while the Hetauda-Narayanghat section was constructed by the Asian Development Bank, the Narayanghat -Butwal section by the United Kingdom and the Butwal-Kohalpur section by India.
 In 1961, King Mahendra laid the foundation stone for the construction of the Mahendra Highway (also called East-West Highway) at Gaindakot.
 The highway has greatly contributed to the all round socio-economic development of the country.
 In his efforts to diversify Nepal's connectivity beyond India, he created Kodari road link with China's Tibet Araniko Highway.
 India was furious when China said it would build the Kodari Highway.
-The highway construction was started in June 1963 and completed with Chinese aid in April 1967 (2024 BS) Again, with the aid of Indian government, Tribhuvan Rajpath from Hetauda to Thankot was built.
+The highway construction was started in June 1963 and completed with Chinese aid in April 1967.
+Again, with the aid of Indian government, Tribhuvan Rajpath from Hetauda to Thankot was built.
 This Rajpath was famously known as "By road" when lots of Indians using this road to travel to Kathmandu.
-Similarly, another major Highway, the Prithvi Highway was also built under King Mahendra's plan in 1967 (2024 BS).
+Similarly, another major Highway, the Prithvi Highway was also built under King Mahendra's plan in 1967.
 This highway connects Naubise near Kathmandu to Prithvi Chowk, Pokhara.
 Kanti Highway, a 92 Kilometer feeder road connecting Lalitpur to Hetauda was started in 1954 by King Mahendra.
 In 1964, with the help of USAID, Kathmandu-Hetauda ropeway was started to reduce the cost of goods transportation from India.